 Here’s a quick glance at where certain automation features show up in Zendesk's pricing:

-A simpler, smarter way: Automatic tagging with eesel AI
+A complementary approach: Automatic tagging with eesel AI

-This is where a modern, AI-first approach really makes a difference.
-Instead of wrestling with brittle, manual rules, a platform like eesel AI uses intelligence to understand your tickets and automate your workflows in a way that’s more powerful and much easier to manage.
+A modern, AI-first approach can really make a difference by working alongside your existing setup.
+Instead of replacing your workflows, a platform like eesel AI uses intelligence to understand your tickets and automate your workflows in a way that’s powerful and easy to manage.

 Train on past tickets

-Unlike a rigid rule builder, eesel AI's AI Triage learns from your entire history of solved tickets.
-It combs through thousands of past conversations to understand the specific details of your business, how your team communicates, what problems are common, and how you’ve tagged similar issues before.
+To support your existing rules, eesel AI's AI Triage can learn from your history of solved tickets.
+It combs through past conversations to understand the specific details of your business, common problems, and how you’ve tagged similar issues before.

-This means it can tag tickets based on what the customer actually means.
-It can recognize that a user from a key organization is asking about a critical bug, even if they don’t use words like "urgent" or "critical," and tag it for immediate escalation.
-It can do this simply because it has seen that pattern play out in your data before.
+This means it can tag tickets based on intent.
+It can recognize that a user from a key organization is asking about a critical issue even if they use informal language, tagging it for immediate attention.
+This works in harmony with your established Zendesk rules to provide even greater coverage.

 One-click integrations